LauraVEkris/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 mitigations=off
 ```

 Another option is to dedicate a CPU to Open Rowing Monitor and run the CPU's in isolation.
-This avenue isn't explored fully, and the effects on Open Rowing Monitor are unknown, but [this text explains how it should work](https://forums.raspberrypi.com/viewtopic.php?t=228727), [this text](https://forums.raspberrypi.com/viewtopic.php?t=325091), [this text](https://raspberrypi.stackexchange.com/questions/61956/can-i-have-1-processor-core-just-for-my-program) and [this text](https://www.cyberciti.biz/tips/setting-processor-affinity-certain-task-or-process.html).
+This avenue isn't explored fully, and the effects on Open Rowing Monitor are unknown, but [this text explains how it should work](https://forums.raspberrypi.com/viewtopic.php?t=228727), [this text](https://forums.raspberrypi.com/viewtopic.php?t=325091), [this text](https://superuser.com/questions/1082194/assign-an-individual-core-to-a-process), [this text](https://raspberrypi.stackexchange.com/questions/61956/can-i-have-1-processor-core-just-for-my-program) and [this text](https://www.cyberciti.biz/tips/setting-processor-affinity-certain-task-or-process.html).

 ### CPU Scaling